fxhash/onchfs/doc/docs/libraries/onchfs-js/overview.md

 onchfs.files.prepare(...)
 ```

-Functions of the package are stateless and groupe into _modules_ based on their utility.
+Functions of the package are stateless and grouped into _modules_ based on their utility.
 Modules are exposed under the root of the package and can be exposed using dot notation (`onchfs.<module_name>.<function>`).
 Examples:

 ```ts
 onchfs.files.prepare(...)